rrevuru/aws-capstone-project/README.md

 * Recommendation of items on any e-commerce website (Apparel, food, etc)
 * Healthcare recommendation of doctors etc!

-Recommendations can broadly classified as the following
+RecSys can broadly classified as the following
 * Non personalized recommendations:  This is just a blanket recommendation mechanism, for example, what users in a certain zip code have watched or liked any movies or songs
 * Content based recommendations: This is personalized recommendation for a user, based on the past interactions of similar type of items, for example, if user likes/prefers a crime genre.
 * Collaborative filtering: This personalized recommendations is derived based on similarities with other users/items interactions.
 For example, if a user who like crime & action genres, is likely to prefer sci-fi.